PrismarineJS/prismarine-entity/README.md

 returns a `prismarine-chat` ChatMessage object for the name of the entity or null if there isn't one

+#### entity.getDroppedItem()

+returns a `prismarine-item` Item object for the dropped item, if this is a dropped item, or it will return null

 ## History

 ### 2.0.0